yuevan10284/-Tennis-Match-Video-Analysis-/README.md

 - Tennis court keypoints with Pytorch: `training/tennis_court_keypoints_training.ipynb` 🧠

 ## Requirements 🛠️
-- python3.8 🐍
+- Python 3.8 🐍
-- ultralytics 🔍
+- Ultralytics 🔍 (YOLO framework)
-- pytorch 🔥
+- PyTorch 🔥 (for deep learning models)
-- pandas 🐼
+- Pandas 🐼 (for data manipulation)
-- numpy ➕
+- NumPy ➕ (for numerical operations)
-- opencv 📸
+- OpenCV 📸 (for image and video processing)

 ## Developer Section 👨‍💻
 This project is developed by [yuevan10284 on GitHub](https://github.com/yuevan10284).
 Feel free to contribute, provide feedback, or star the project if you find it useful! ⭐